 Dad, we love you, we miss you, and we won't forget you.

-Thank you for being our husband, our father, our friend.
+Thank you for being our husband, our father, and our friend.

 Thank you for being there.